xLalice/myIP/README.md

 This React application fetches IP and geolocation data and displays it to the user along with a map.
 The backend is built with Node.js and is available at this [repo](https://github.com/gtcore902/myIP-backend).
-And follow the instructions to start the server.
+Follow the instructions to start the server.

 ## Getting Started